LeonSttKennedy/Snowlight-Emu/README.md

 - User change name
 - Subscription offers (can be configurated in database)
 - Groups
-- Club gift notification when login, buy a duck or subscription in catalog
+- Club gift notification when login, buy a duck or  buy subscription in catalog
 - User can personalize gifts
 - Only users with Trade achievement and enable trade status can trading